-About twice a year, EuroMillions holds a super draw event with a fixed, guaranteed jackpot of €100 million or more.
-Tickets to this one work just like normal and all the prize tiers remain in place.
+EuroMillions holds a super draw event with a fixed, guaranteed jackpot of €100 million or more about twice a year.
+Tickets to this one work just like normal, and all the prize tiers remain in place.
 The only difference with this one is that the jackpot starts at a large, predefined amount.
 If nobody wins the super draw, the jackpot rolls over to the next drawing.

-EuroMillions tickets aren’t particularly expensive (€2 per entry), but you may wish to join a syndicate anyways in order to team up with other people.
-As a group, you can all buy a bunch of tickets on the agreement that all winnings are split equally among each member of the syndicate.
+EuroMillions tickets aren’t costly (€2 per entry), but you may wish to join a syndicate anyways to team up with other people.
+As a group, you can all buy many tickets on the agreement that all winnings are split equally among each member of the syndicate.

-Lottery sites such as TheLotter and WinTrillions offer public syndicates that anyone can join.
-For example, the TheLoter currently has two syndicate options for the EuroMillions.
-In one, you can buy a piece of a 150-ticket selection and in the other, you can buy in to a 55-ticket selection.
-What would otherwise be a very expensive proposition, syndicates allow you to buy big batches of tickets without breaking the bank.
+Lottery sites such as TheLotter offer public syndicates that anyone can join.
+For example, TheLotter currently has two syndicate options for the EuroMillions.
+In one, you can buy a piece of a 150-ticket selection, and in the other, you can buy into a 55-ticket selection.
+What would otherwise be a costly proposition, lottery syndicates allow you to buy big batches of tickets without breaking the bank.

 EuroMillions Prizes and Odds

-The jackpot is triggered by matching all five mian numbers plus the two lucky star numbers.
+The jackpot is triggered by matching all five main numbers plus the two lucky star numbers.
 Twelve other combinations offer consolation prizes that can also be quite substantial.
-Below is a chart that shows the prize levels, odds of winning and an example of the payout per ticket in a previous drawing.
+Below is a chart that shows the prize levels, odds of winning, and an example of the payout per ticket in a previous drawing.

 10 Biggest EuroMillions Jackpots of All Time